hongliliu/extinction-distances/README.md

 Code to implement the blue star number count method from Foster et al. (2012) http://adsabs.harvard.edu/abs/2012ApJ...751..157F

+This code requires a modified version of the astroquery package.
+You will need to download and install my fork of the astroquery package from https://github.com/jfoster17/astroquery.
+This branch has two main differences from the official branch -- (1) it adds a VISTA module which has the same interface as the UKIDSS module (2) it updates the default columns returned from a Besancon query, since I could not get that working without changing the defaults.

 All the work is done inside the BaseDistObj.
 An example run for a single cloud would be as follows: